wtc4863/checkers-app/docs/DesignDoc.md

 ### Acceptance Testing

-There have currently been three user stories and two spike stories completed:
+There have currently been four(4) user stories and two(2) spike stories completed:
 1. Player Sign-In
 2. Start a Game
 3. Spike: Domain-Driven Design
 4. Spike: Web Architecture
 5. Simple Move
+6. Turn Control

 These stories have all passed their acceptance criteria.
 No other stories have reached the end of development to be tested as of yet.